codefoster/iot-workshop/README.md

         psk="<password>"
     }
     ```
     If you want, you can add another property to multiple networks called `priority` to determine the order in which networks will be attempted.
 Higher numbers are tried first.
+That looks like this...
+    ```
+    network={
+        ssid="MyNetwork"
+        psk="pa$$w0rd"
+        priority=99
+    }
+    ```

 Now remove the ethernet cable and reboot your device with `sudo reboot now`.
-You can always run `wpa_cli status` to see if you're connected, and you can `ping microsoft.com` to be sure.
+You can always run `wpa_cli status` to see if you're connected, and you can `ping codefoster.com` to be sure.

 ### Configuring the Device
 There are a couple of things you need to do when you first get your device installed and get connected.